Dollar set for weekly gain as pandemic recovery hopes waver

 SINGAPORE, May 15 (Reuters) - The dollar eased from a three-week high on Friday but looked set for a modest weekly gain as rising Sino-U.S. tensions and worries about a second wave of coronavirus infections rattled investors.

-had the trade-sensitive Australian dollar poised to snap five weeks of gains with a 1% drop, its first weekly loss since early April.
+As hopes wavered for a quick global recovery from the pandemic, the trade-sensitive Australian dollar was poised to snap five weeks of gains with a 1% drop, its first weekly loss since early April.

-The Aussie AUD=D3 was steady in morning trade at $0.6464, about the middle of the range it has kept all month.
+The Aussie AUD=D3 was soft in the Asia session at $0.6462, just below the middle of the range it has kept all month.

+The kiwi NZD=D3 crept off a Thursday three-week low of $0.5958 but was weighed by talk of negative interest rates next year.
+It struggled to get past 60 cents and sat at $0.5996.
+AUD/

+The Antipodean pair, like other majors, have struggled for traction in May as investors and authorities weigh optimism about easing virus containment measures against the risk of more infections and the sheer scale of economic damage already wrought.

 "The market is sort of in a wait-and-see mode at the moment, waiting to see in particular whether U.S.-China trade tensions really do escalate," said Rodrigo Catril, senior foreign exchange analyst at National Australia Bank.